One of the best things to do with kids during the fall season is non-spooky Halloween crafts for kids.

 Want some more fun and educational Halloween printables for your kids?
 We’ve got you covered!
 Our Halloween printables bundle has a little bit of everything – from color by number pages to pattern block mats & more.
 Your kids will have a blast practicing their fine motor skills, counting, letter recognition, and more.
 It’s packed with 77 pages of fun so there’s lots of variety and learning potential.
 Your kids will never get bored!

-Benefits To Children
+Monster Craft Benefits For Children

+This craft is not only fun but also offers kids an opportunity to work on developmental skills!
 When kids are creating their own monster craft, they’re getting tons of chances to develop their fine motor skills.

 They’ll be able to exercise their hand muscle strength as they cut out the monster’s horns and teeth.
 Then, they’ll work on hand-eye coordination when they glue those pieces onto the paper plate.

 Painting also is another way they’re able to work with their hands and increase their fine motor abilities.
+All of these different aspects of this craft prepare young children for handwriting practice.

+At home, since we’re developing crafts, we’ll have a finished project for the kids to look at before they even start.
 This can be useful when explaining how the finished product will look, but sometimes kids believe theirs must look just like the example.

 This is the time when you want to tell your kids (or students) to use their imagination and create a monster that’s unique, just like them!

+Occasionally, children will need some direction on how to do this.
 We suggest letting them pick out their own color (or colors) for the paper plate.
-They can also add more than two horns, change the color of the horns and mix up the way the monster’s teeth look.
+They can also add more than two horns, change the color of the horns, and mix up the way the monster’s teeth look.

 They can also change the number and variety of eyes they put on the monster.
 All of these combinations will get their young brains actively working to create a unique final project that’s one of a kind!